parkerwinner/preshot-app/README.md

 ### Prerequisites

-- Node.js 16+ and npm
+- Node.js 18+ and npm
-- Supabase account (for backend features)
+- Supabase account (for database and courses)
-- OpenAI or HuggingFace API key (for AI coaching features)
+- Thirdweb account (for Web3 wallet authentication)
+- NullShot MCP server (for AI-powered coaching)

 ### Installation